Nakilon/pcbr/README.md

 TODO: describe/illustrate algorithm?

-At the moment it's a "proof of concept" -- it needs huge optimisations for lookups, maybe using trees.
+~~At the moment it's a "proof of concept" -- it needs huge optimisations for lookups, maybe using trees.~~

+It worked fine in production for a project with huge computations where you can't find the best solution but have to find anything good in adequate time.
+Traversing the tree using this with a vector of `[leaf's quality, depth]` made things better than depth-first search with lots of ueristics.

 ### Installation